sreeshas/thetagang/README.md

 # CSPFinder

-CSPFinder is a tool to compare ROI of options between different tickers for different expiry dates.
+CSPFinder is a tool to compare ROI of selling Cash Secure Put options between different tickers for different expiry dates.
 It is intended to help open new cash secured put positions.